 At Anthony Nolan, Katy is working to push the boundaries of HLA testing for the charity’s register, by implementing new technologies and achieving high throughput of new donors added to the register.
 Katy also leads on a collaboration project with NHS Blood & Transplant, making her role key to improving the provision of UK bone marrow donors for blood cancer patients both in the UK and worldwide.

+Prof Marsh is Deputy Director of Research and Head of Immunogenetics at the Anthony Nolan Research Institute and Co-Director of our Histocompatibility Laboratory.
 He is also Professor of Immunogenetics at University College London and Chairman of the World Health Organization (WHO) Nomenclature Committee for Factors of the HLA System, and the WHO/IUIS Nomenclature Committee for Killer-cell Immunoglobulin-like Receptors (KIR).
-He is a former President of the European Federation for Immunogenetics (EFI) and President of the International HLA and Immunogenetics Workshop.
+He is currently a President of the International HLA and Immunogenetics Workshop, President of the British Society for Histocompatibility and Immunogenetics (BSHI) and formerly President of the European Federation for Immunogenetics (EFI).
+In 2016 he became Editor-in-Chief of the journal HLA (formerly Tissue Antigens).

-The aim of his research group is to improve the outcome of haematopoietic stem cell transplantation by understanding genetic differences between patients and donors including HLA, KIR and their roles in matching achieved by both bioinformatics and laboratory-based projects.
-He initiated the IMGT/HLA and IPD-KIR Databases, which are the worldwide resource for HLA and KIR sequences.
+The aim of his research group is to improve the outcome of haematopoietic stem cell transplantation by understanding genetic differences, particularly the matching of HLA and KIR genes, between patients and donors.
+This work is undertaken by both bioinformatics and laboratory-based projects.
+He initiated the IPD-IMGT/HLA and IPD-KIR Databases, which are the worldwide resource for HLA and KIR sequences.